polyaxon/polyaxon/docs/integrations/data-on-nfs.md

 ---
 title: "Data on NFS"
+meta_title: "NFS"
-meta_description: "Using data on an NFS server in your Polyaxon experiments and jobs."
-custom_excerpt: "Polyaxon allows users to connect to one or multiple NFS servers to access data directly on you machine learning experiments."
+meta_description: "Using data on an NFS server in your Polyaxon experiments and jobs.
+Polyaxon allows users to connect to one or multiple NFS servers to access data directly on you machine learning experiments."
+custom_excerpt: "The Network File System (NFS) is a client/server application that lets a computer user view and optionally store and update files on a remote computer as though they were on the user's own computer."
 image: "../../content/images/integrations/nfs.png"
 author:
   name: "Polyaxon"